jroachgolf84/astronomer-cloud-ide-poc/README.md

 ## Summary

-To illustrates the power of the Astro Cloud IDE, I created a POC using the Astro Cloud IDE to pull a basket of stocks (using the Polygon API), storing these stocks using a dataset, and writing them to an RDS endpoint in AWS.
+To illustrates the power of the Astro Cloud IDE, I created a POC using the Astro Cloud IDE to pull a basket of stocks (using the Polygon API), storing these stocks as a DataFrame, and writing them to an RDS endpoint in AWS.
 This POC leverages a few tools (native to Astro), that I haven’t used in the past:

 - Astro Cloud IDE
-- Datasets
+- Astro Python SDK

 This document outlines the steps that I took to build out the project and the pipeline in the Astro Cloud IDE.
 Enjoy!